 NURS 513 Pharmacology and Alternative Therapeutics in Nursing Practice (3) Principles of pharmacology applied to the therapeutic management of the individual and the family across the life cycle.
 Emphasis on prescribing and monitoring pharmacology and alternative therapeutic regimens.
 Adverse drug reactions and multiple drug interactions are included.
 3 hrs. theory.
-Prereq: NURS 501, 502, 503 and 511.
-Offered in fall.
+Prereq: NURS 501, 502, 503 and 511, OPP, CATHOR 2010, 2010.